chamaeleonidae/api/docs/apis/deliveries.md

 > **Once a Delivery is marked as triggered (when `at` has a timestamp value) the delivery can no-longer be updated.**

 **Pending Deliveries** (yet untriggered; with a `null` value for the `at` property) are limited to 3 total per User Profile.
-This limit can be changed in certain circumstances on our Growth plan by [contacting us](mailto:hello@trychameleon.com?subject=API+Delivery+limits).
+This limit can be changed in certain circumstances on our Growth plan by [Contacting us](https://app.trychameleon.com/help).
 A User Profile that already has 2 pending Deliveries requires a special parameter `delivery_ids_position` to instruct us where in the list to add this new Delivery.
 Use values of `first`, `last` or an integer array index.
 To